 Jaguar Land Rover (JLR) had earlier announced plans to cut costs by £1 billion, over 18 months, in response to deteriorating conditions, which led to its £90-million quarterly loss in September.
-Indications were high that JLR is anticipated to cut up to 5,000 jobs as part of a £2.5-billion overhaul programme, which many critics of the UK government attributed to uncertainty around Brexit event.
+Indications were high that JLR is anticipated to cut up to 5,000 jobs as part of a £2.5-billion overhaul program, which many critics of the UK government attributed to uncertainty around the Brexit event.

-Management has targeted £2.5bn of cost, cash and profit improvements through FY20, led by slashing investments by £500mn each to £4bn in FY19 and FY20, £500bn through inventory rationalization and working capital reduction and lastly, £1bn of profit and cost actions.
+Management has targeted £2.5bn of cost, cash, and profit improvements through FY20, led by slashing investments by £500mn each to £4bn in FY19 and FY20, £500bn through inventory rationalization and working capital reduction, and lastly, £1bn of profit and cost actions.

 The reason given by the employer is a downturn in Chinese sales, a slump in diesel sales and concerns about UK competitiveness post-Brexit.
 China is the company’s most prominent and hitherto most profitable market.
 But sales in China have fallen nearly 50% in recent months as cautious Chinese consumers have been holding back on big-ticket purchases amid global trade tensions.

-The company, owned by Indian conglomerate Tata, cut 1,000 temporary contract workers last year at its plant in Solihull had already warned that a bad Brexit deal could cost the company as much as £1.2 billion in profit each year, putting £80 billion of further investment and jobs at high risk.
-The announcement is expected to include details of sales for 2018, the business outlook for this year.
+The company, owned by Indian conglomerate Tata, cut 1,000 temporary contract workers last year at its plant in Solihull and had already warned that a bad Brexit deal could cost the company as much as £1.2 billion in profit each year, putting £80 billion of further investment and jobs at high risk.
+The announcement is expected to include details of sales for 2018, and the business outlook for this year.